ansys/pyhps/doc/source/contribute.rst

 Install in developer mode
 -------------------------

-Installing PyHPS in developer mode allows you to modify the source and enhance it.
+Installing PyHPS in developer mode allows you to modify and enhance the source:

-To install PyHPS in developer mode, perform these steps:

 #.
-Clone the ``pyhps`` repository:
+Clone the repository:

    .. code:: bash

       git clone https://github.com/pyansys/pyhps

 #.
-Access the ``pyhps`` directory where the repository has been cloned:
+Access the directory where you have cloned the repository:

    .. code:: bash